khulnasoft/coverage-ai/README.md

 ### 2024-05-09:
 This repository includes the first known implementation of TestGen-LLM, described in the paper [Automated Unit Test Improvement using Large Language Models at Meta](https://arxiv.org/abs/2402.09171).

-# Cover-Agent
+# Coverage-ai
-Welcome to Cover-Agent.
+Welcome to Coverage-ai.
 This focused project utilizes Generative AI to automate and enhance the generation of tests (currently mostly unit tests), aiming to streamline development workflows.
-Cover-Agent can run via a terminal, and is planned to be integrated into popular CI platforms.
+Coverage-ai can run via a terminal, and is planned to be integrated into popular CI platforms.

 We invite the community to collaborate and help extend the capabilities of Coverage AI, continuing its development as a cutting-edge solution in the automated unit test generation domain.
 We also wish to inspire researchers to leverage this open-source tool to explore new test-generation techniques.